akpansari/akpansari.github.io/podcast.md

 **Global Podcast**

-- [This American Life](https://www.thisamericanlife.org/listen "This American Life")
+- [This American Life](https://www.thisamericanlife.org/listen "This American Life") One of my favorite podcast.It's immersive journalism at its best, and most necessary.
 - [Freakonomics](http://freakonomics.com/ "Freakonomics")
 - [How I Built This](https://www.npr.org/podcasts/510313/how-i-built-this "How I Built This")
 - [a16z](https://a16z.com/podcasts/ "a16z podcast")